SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.0.2.md

 Due to a number of enhancements, overall performance has increased when opening the Services app or the Profiles app on systems with a large number of service definitions and profile definitions.

-#### Dashboards app - Parameter table component: Columns of which the ‘disableHistogram’ option is set will no longer have a histogram icon in their header \[ID_24131\]
+#### Dashboards app - Parameter table component: Columns of which the 'disableHistogram' option is set will no longer have a histogram icon in their header \[ID_24131\]

 In a parameter table component, from now on, table columns of which the “disableHistogram” option is set will no longer have a histogram icon displayed in their header.